astronomer/docs/learn/custom-xcom-backends-tutorial.md

 - In [Step 3](#step-3-create-a-connection), use the connection ID `aws_default` for an AWS S3 connection and `google_cloud_default` for a GCP Cloud Storage connection.
 You can override which connection ID the backend uses by setting the Airflow environment variable `CONNECTION_NAME` for AWS or `XCOM_BACKEND_CONNECTION_NAME` for GCS.

 - In [Step 4](#step-4-define-a-custom-xcom-class-using-json-serialization), do not define your own custom XCom class.
-When you open the Astro project `.env`, add the following line to use the pre-built XCom backend instead of your own:
+When you open the Astro project `.env`, add the following lines to use the pre-built XCom backend instead of your own:

 <Tabs
     defaultValue="aws"